 2. Typical milestones are not reporting events, they are signposts to ensure that the team reaches the right goals at the right time.

 Also, milestones are not a good substitute for good project management.
 They are the result of managing projects with foresight, with an eye on reducing risks and managing key dependencies so the project team can work smoothly without bottlenecks.

 3. For digital product development, have three major milestones that correlate with major business goals.

 Use milestones to define the concept, confirm the fit between the product and the market, and then develop and launch.
 Have about four to six minor milestones leading up to each of these three.

 4. Lean is best.

-Use the least appropriate amount of technology.
+Use the minimum amount of technology possible.
 Tech companies sometimes think there’s a tech solution to every problem.
 Keep it simple.

 5. Senior Management need visibility on the quality of their investments but shouldn’t meddle unless there’s a problem brewing.

 The best project management operates by exception: only interfere when the project moves away from its plan.

 6. Above all, have only as many milestones as you need to propel the project forward.